 You should aim to pour a continuous flow of water while going over all of the grounds.
 Doing so while rotating the kettle neck in concentric circles helps with this.

 Another technique worth throwing in is agitation.
-This is simply disturbance of the grounds by stirring of the grounds or swirling the brew.
+This is simply disturbance of the grounds by stirring the grounds or swirling the brew.
 It can help break up clumps and saturate all the grounds evenly.